Caffeine will bring ESL’s esports events to its social broadcasting platform

 If fans sign up to watch ESL on Caffeine, they can get alerts about upcoming events and then invite friends to join them as they watch.

-Caffeine was co-founded in April 2016 by former Apple designers Ben Keighran and Sam Roberts.
+Caffeine was cofounded in April 2016 by former Apple designers Ben Keighran and Sam Roberts.